-To find pictures and text about Flower Shows with special reference to Liverpool

-Having selected Find and arrived at the Find screen, enter FLOWER SHOWS and press [ACTION].
-Ensure pointer is not in menu bar.
+4.2.6 For example - Finding pictures about Flowers with special reference to Liverpool Having selected Find and arrived at the Find screen, enter LIVERPOOL FLOWER and press [ACTION].
+Ensure the pointer is not on the menu bar:

-After making the search the hit list is displayed.
-Note most relevant hits are at the top.
-Select 'Pic.
-The Liverpool Garden Festival'.
+After starting the search, the hit list is displayed.
+The most relevant hits are at the top of the list.
+Select 12 "Pic.
+The Liverpool Garden Festival 86" and press [ACTION]: